Permutive raises $18.5M to help publishers target ads in a new privacy landscape – TechCrunch

 This approach is reflected in the publishers Permutive already works with, including BuzzFeed, Penske, The Financial Times, The Guardian, Business Insider, The Daily Telegraph, The Economist, Bell Media, News UK and MailOnline.

 Founded in 2014, Permutive previously raised $11.5 million, according to Crunchbase.
-The Series B was led by Octopus Ventures with participation from EQT Ventures and previous investors.
+The Series B was led by Octopus Ventures, with participation from EQT Ventures and previous investors.

 “Today, Permutive is the U.K. category leader in its field and is beating billion-dollar global businesses on a consistent basis in trial processes,” said Will Gibbs of Octopus Ventures in a statement.
 “The team has hired many incredible people and is now ready to replicate the success seen in the U.K. in the U.S. Given the evolving regulatory and customer priorities, Permutive’s technology could be genuinely pioneering in its field.”